 The modern style is simpler and, above all, makes it much easier to do special moves.
 However, Capcom adds emphasis that only the Classic Style allows full control over the character.
 This means that if you want to get the most out of your fighter, you should look at the classic style.

-“There wasn’t such a system in the other games I played,” he says.
+“There wasn’t such a system in the other games I played,” he added.
 “I believe that the immediate first challenge for newcomers is to be able to insert the commands.
 The modern controls solve that issue.”

 “However, new modern controls may be used to be stronger or have more fun in some situations,” he adds.
 “I really agree with that way to make the game more accessible.
 I really felt the efforts put in making the game this time.
 I believe it can become the best game in the series.”